MKamr/rainmakers-portal/backend/STRIPE_WEBHOOK_SETUP.md

 4. Click **"Send test webhook"**
 5. Check your server logs to verify the webhook was received and processed

+## Payment Links vs Checkout Sessions

+This application uses **Stripe Payment Links** for subscription payments.
+Payment Links are created dynamically via the API when a user initiates a payment. **You do NOT need to create a static Payment Link in the Stripe Dashboard.**

+When a Payment Link is completed:
+1. Stripe automatically creates a Checkout Session behind the scenes
+2. Stripe fires the `checkout.session.completed` webhook event
+3. Your webhook handler processes this event normally

+So the same webhook endpoint works for both Payment Links and traditional Checkout Sessions!

 ## Webhook Endpoint

 The webhook endpoint is located at: